masesgroup/KNet/src/documentation/articles/performance.md

 The tests was done with:
 - different payload length: from 100 bytes to 100 kbytes
-- a set of 1000/10000 messages to have enough statistics data; we cannot go over: using 100000 messages Confluent.Kafka reports the same error of https://github.com/confluentinc/confluent-kafka-dotnet/issues/703 and KNet uses a lot of memeory;
+- a set of 1000/10000 messages to have enough statistics data; we cannot go over: using 100000 messages Confluent.Kafka™ reports the same error of https://github.com/confluentinc/confluent-kafka-dotnet/issues/703 and KNet uses a lot of memeory;
 - for each benchmark execution the tests are repeated at least 20 times.

 The configuration is: